 Etiquette manuals change quarterly.
 The Board releases updates, like software patches for manners: new phrases for address, new gestures of acknowledgment, new behaviors considered harmonious.
 Entire conversations now are structured around not wasting cognitive cycles of the systems that attend to us.
-Talking too long at a service drone is rude.
-Asking too many variance questions of a planning node is inefficient.

 We tell jokes about it.
 My favorite: "I said bless you to a diagnostic arm and it recalibrated the air filters."

 But that's culture.
-A sequence of shared behaviors, some rooted in superstition, some in optimization, all binding us to one another, and now, to the machines that make life possible.
+A sequence of shared behaviors, some rooted in superstition, some in optimization, all binding us to one another including the various machine intelligences that make life possible.